igorkulman/coding-journal/content/post/2018-12-12-animating-tab-bar-buttons.md

 The first step is to find the right place to insert the bounce animation into.
 When you tap a button in the tab bar, the `tabBar(_ tabBar: UITabBar, didSelect item: UITabBarItem)` method of the `UITabBarController` gets called.
 You cannot override this method in extension, so you have to create a new subclass.

-This method ives you the selected `UITabBarItem` but you need to get to the actual view and its image.
-I found out that the tab bar contains (at least in my case) an background subview and then subviews corresponding to the tab bar buttons, so when a tab bar button at index N is tapped, its subview is at N+1.
+This method gives you the selected `UITabBarItem` but you need to get to the actual view and its image.
+I found out that the tab bar contains (at least in my case) a background subview and then subviews corresponding to the tab bar buttons, so when a tab bar button at index N is tapped, its subview is at N+1.

 {{< highlight swift >}}
 class AnimatedTabBarController: UITabBarController {